NoorAhmd/test_proj/Readme.txt

 4. Don't forget to catch the execution errors.
 5. Database credentials must be passed to logic via shell variables.
 6. Use camelCase on variables.

+When you finish

+1. Check your code well.
+2. Commit and push your branch